Hypercomplex number: Two-dimensional real algebras

 The complex numbers are the only quadratic algebra that is a field.
 Split algebras such as the split-complex numbers that include non-real roots of 1 also contain idempotents $\frac{1}{2}(1 \pm j)$ and zero divisors $(1 + j)(1 - j) = 0$, so such algebras cannot be division algebras.
 However, these properties can turn out to be very meaningful, for instance in representing a light cone with a null cone.

 In a 2004 edition of Mathematics Magazine the 2-dimensional real algebras have been styled the "generalized complex numbers".
 The idea of cross-ratio of four complex numbers can be extended to the 2-dimensional real algebras.

 Higher-dimensional examples (more than one non-real axis)

 Clifford algebras

 A Clifford algebra is the unital associative algebra generated over an underlying vector space equipped with a quadratic form.
-Over the real numbers this is equivalent to being able to define a symmetric scalar product, u ⋅ v = 1/2(uv + vu) that can be used to orthogonalise the quadratic form, to give a basis such that:
+Over the real numbers this is equivalent to being able to define a symmetric scalar product, $u\cdot v=\tfrac12(uv+vu)$ that can be used to orthogonalise the quadratic form, to give a basis $\{e_1,\,\dots,\,e_k\}$ such that: